oshinlather/image-to-excel-converter/README.md

 2. Open your browser (it should open automatically) to `http://localhost:8501`

+3. **Choose extraction method in sidebar:**
+   - **Gemini AI (Recommended):** Enter your API key for best results
+   - **Tesseract OCR:** Uses local OCR (requires Tesseract installation)

-3. Upload an image containing text
+4. Upload an image containing text or a table

-4. Review the extracted text
+5. Review the extracted data

-5. Choose your preferred export format
+6. Customize column headers if needed

-6. Download the Excel file
+7. Download the Excel file

 ### Deploy to Streamlit Cloud